4kills/QDU/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-QDU is an ultra lightweight screenshot tool that allows for quick and easy sharing of screenshots across the web!
+QDU is an ultra lightweight screenshot tool that allows quick and easy sharing of screenshots across the web!
-You can either copy them to your clipboard and share from there, save to disk or get a sharable link by uploading the screenshot to a [QDU server](https://github.com/4kills/qdu_server).
+You can either copy them to your clipboard and share from there, save to disk, or get a sharable link by uploading the screenshot to a [QDU server](https://github.com/4kills/qdu_server).

-The latter can be hosted by you, a friend or someone else in the community!
+The latter can be hosted by you, a friend, or someone else in the community!
 However, QDU is also completely functional in an offline manner, without uploading any data.

-**If you condsider using the online option, please read the [Privacy and Security Notice](#privacy-and-security-notice) first**.
+**If you consider using the online option, please read the [Privacy and Security Notice](#privacy-and-security-notice) first**.

 ## Table of Contents